pie3phobic/Trainee-camp-task/README.md

 - Choose a city from a predefined list that icludes 30 cities.
 - Enter the start date of the trip (the start date is within the next 15 days).
 - Enter the end date of the trip (the end date is within the next 15 days).
 Upon clicking "Done," the trip will be added to the list.
-Modal looks like exactly as the design that was sent for this task.
+Modal looks exactly like as the design that was sent for this task.
 8. On the right side of the page:
 - When user selects a trip, today's weather forecast for that city will be displayed.
 - There also is a countdown timer from the current date to the start date of the trip.

 ## Completed Bonus tasks:
 1. Implemented next and previous buttons for the trips list and week's weather forecast list to handle scrolling better if div is overflown with content.
-2. When user adds a trip to the list all list is sorted based on the trip's start date.
+2. When user adds a trip to the list the whole list is sorted based on the trip's start date.
 3. Implemented login through Google account using NextAuth: https://next-auth.js.org/getting-started/introduction
 4. Implemented store for trips and the store is permanent meaning that even after full page reload happens, saved trips and their data will be accessible.